 Did you know Slovenia is the greenest country in Europe?
 With a large park taking up a decent chunk of Ljubljana’s centre, it’s easy to see why.

-In the throws of autumn, Tivoli Park was painted in shades of warm crimson and rusty brown, oranges that melted into yellow.
+In the throes of autumn, Tivoli Park was painted in shades of warm crimson and rusty brown, oranges that melted into yellow.
 It’s hard to imagine a more beautiful and peaceful place to spend a chilly October afternoon.
 Groups met in meditation circles, dogs ran excitedly through the fields and mothers pushed prams down the spacious boulevards draped in curling foliage.

 If you need somewhere to walk off all that food you will be eating (see next point) or simply a place to relax in nature with a good book, Tivoli is the place to come.